Skip to main content

 A systems-biology approach views the body as a complex network of interacting components.
 From this perspective, a chronic disease is a network failure.
 The data from a wellness program can be conceptualized as a series of readouts from various nodes in this network.

 For example, heart rate variability is a reflection of the state of the autonomic nervous system, which is a critical regulator of numerous other systems, including the endocrine and immune systems.
-Sleep architecture provides a window into the restorative processes governed by the central and their influence on hormonal pulsatility, such as the nocturnal release of growth hormone.
+Sleep architecture provides a window into the restorative processes governed by the central nervous system and their influence on hormonal pulsatility, such as the nocturnal release of growth hormone.

 The predictive power of this data is therefore not in any single metric, but in the patterns of covariance between metrics.
 A decline in HRV, for instance, is a non-specific indicator of stress.